SandeepGumaste/Chess-Knight-Possibilities/README.md

 3. To create a temporary alias, run the following command `alias knight='cd YOUR_REPO_PATH && npm run start'`
-   Paste the path of the clone of this repo on your system in plae of YOUR_REPO_PATH in the above command.
+   Paste the path of the clone of this repo on your system in place of YOUR_REPO_PATH in the above command.

 - To create a permanent alias, you'll have to edit your .bashrc file and add the above command to it.